thecloudexplorers/nixos-wsl-quickstart/README.md

 O.K., now how about that quickstart?

 - Reference the [NixOS-WSL installation instructions](/docs/nixos-wsl-install.md) to install right away.
-  - Take not of the specific instructions for changing your user-name.
+  - Take note of the specific instructions for changing your user-name.
 It is the only part of the process that requires a delicate touch.
 (Fortunately you can reinstall quickly if you mess it up.)
 - Learn about some NixOS basics to get you started with:
   - [NixOS in general](https://nixos.wiki/wiki/Overview_of_the_NixOS_Linux_distribution)
   - [The Nix Language](https://nix.dev/tutorials/nix-language)